 At this point, as the seller, you have three business days to offer a solution before eBay steps in.
 If a reasonable amount of time has elapsed, offer the buyer a refund or replacement as appropriate.

 If the buyer is not happy with your response, they may open a dispute with eBay.
 Aside from asking them to wait longer if necessary, eBay’s standard plan of action is to reimburse the buyer with funds from the seller’s PayPal account.

 It is good practice to always send items with tracked delivery.
-In the case of items over a certain value ($750 in the USA), a signature confirmation and tracking are in fact required.
+In the case of orders over a certain value ($750 in the USA, updated October 2020), a signature confirmation and tracking are in fact required.
 Sending items via tracked delivery offers peace of mind for the buyer in addition to being an insurance policy for the seller.
 It is a great idea to always upload the tracking information to the sold item information so the buyer can track the item.
 If an item goes missing and a refund is required, the seller can claim compensation from the relevant mailing service after a certain time period has elapsed.

 Money Back Guarantee Scenario 2: Item Significantly Not as Described (SNAD)

 This return category can comprise a wide range of issues, causing it to be a bit of a minefield for sellers.
 Items that are damaged, incorrect, defective or misrepresented can all be classed as ‘significantly not as described’ (SNAD).
 Similar to ‘item not received’ returns, the buyer has up to 30 days to request a return and the seller has three business days to offer a solution, whether it be a refund or replacement.